piccolo-orm/piccolo_admin/docs/source/contributing/index.rst

 The docs are written using Sphinx.
 To get them running locally:

+* Make sure the main requirements are installed: ``pip install -r requirements/requirements.txt``
-* Install the requirements: ``pip install -r requirements/readthedocs-requirements.txt``
+* Install the documentation requirements: ``pip install -r requirements/doc-requirements.txt``
 * ``cd docs``
 * Do an initial build of the docs: ``make html``
 * Serve the docs: ``python serve_docs.py``